JMS55/jms55.github.io/content/posts/2026_09_15_solari_bevy_0_20/index.md

 A lot of this was trial and error via AI to make test scenes and generate comparison videos.
 I had a "feeling" that reflections were a bit blurry and shimmery, but it was hard to really tell for sure.
 I did a _lot_ of pixel peeping during this time.

 The changes are pretty complicated, and not very scientific, but it boiled down to doing primary surface replacement (PSR) on more types of materials and with more guide buffers (depth, regular non-specular motion vectors, etc).
-Review [the code](https://github.com/bevyengine/bevy/pull/25423) if you're interested in exactly what changed.

 In previous versions of Solari, PSR was done only for perfectly smooth metals.
 Now we've expanded it to dielectrics and slightly less smooth metals, with pretty good results!

+TODO: Video comparison of zero day

+Review [the code](https://github.com/bevyengine/bevy/pull/25423) if you're interested in exactly what changed.

 I would love if NVIDIA could publish some official docs on what the right way to do PSR is with DLSS-RR.